brendt/stitcher.io/src/content/book/03-actions.md

 }
 ```

 Can you spot the issue?
 PHP does not allow to directly invoke an invokable when it's a class property, since PHP is looking for a class method instead.
-That's why you'll have to wrap the action in braces before calling it.
+That's why you'll have to wrap the action in parentheses before calling it.

 While this is only a minor inconvenience, there's an additional problem with PhpStorm: it is not able to provide parameter autocompletion when calling the action this way.
 Personally, I believe that proper IDE use is an integral part of the development of a project, and shouldn't be ignored.
 That's why at this time, our team decided not to make actions invokable.